discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

 - <Skill name="Core Cleave" /> does decent damage even as a healer.
 - <Skill name="Symbol of Vengeance" /> places a symbol that will pulse <Boon name="Fury" />
   .
 Due to <Trait name="Writ of Persistence" /> this will also passively heal allies within.
-This skill should be used off-cooldown when on the Axe weapon set.
+This skill should be used off cooldown when on the Axe weapon set.
 - <Skill name="Blazing Edge" /> can be used for CC or to pull adds together.
 - <Skill name="Shield of Judgment" /> grants <Boon name="Protection" /> and <Boon name="Aegis" />
   .
 This is a main source of on-demand <Boon name="Aegis" /> and adds some extra <Boon name="Protection"/> on top of what you get from <Skill name="Mantra of Solace"/>.